cgoldberg/sauceclient/README.rst

 ================

 `Sauce Labs <https://saucelabs.com>`_ is a service for running remote Selenium WebDriver tests.
-It ghas VM's with 800+ browser/OS combinations, allowing comprehensive cross-browser cross-platform test coverage.
+It has VM's with 800+ browser/OS combinations, allowing comprehensive cross-browser cross-platform test coverage.

 Install